letroll/snsrv/README.md

 ## TODO/ROADMAP

+- work out versioning with notes (merges? reject with version newer/older? use modifydate instead?)
 - work out how to handle tag versioning
 - handle note version conflicts (find more info and test against simplenote's api)
 - work out how note/tag sharing works to be able to implement it